hyperledger-archives/fabric/docs/Openchain API.md

 }
 ```

+### Verify Results

-To verify that the block has been added to the blockchain, use the /chain REST endpoint from the Vagrant command line.
+To verify that the block has been added to the blockchain, use the `/chain` REST endpoint from the Vagrant command line.
 Target the IP of either a validator or a peer node.
 In the example below, 172.17.0.2 is the IP address of either the validator or the peer node and 5000 is the REST interface port.

 `curl 172.17.0.2:5000/chain`